mimoccc/tvapp/README.md

 ## Description

-Just an test app to skills showcase of coding skills, using
+Just an test app as showcase of coding skills, using modern frameworks
+and a new unstable tv compose framework for tv apps with the diferrence
+that components in this example should be touchable and therefore this
+example can be used on any device include tv, tablet or any mobile phone.

+Components should be responsive to display size.

+Technologies that will be used:

 - Compose
 - Dagger/Hilt